Having a baby is a major life event. But so is becoming a grandparent.

 This experience is often filled with joy and excitement for many families.
 But things start to get rough when the grandparents feel overbearing to new parents.

-Advice and feedback from most grandparents is typically well-intentioned.
-Yet the discussions and opinions surrounding infant care is often the biggest source of tension between new parents and grandparents.
+Advice and feedback from most grandparents are typically well-intentioned.
+Yet the discussions and opinions surrounding infant care often create the biggest points of tension between new parents and grandparents.

-So why wouldn’t the choices they made for us be good choices for their precious new grandbabies?
+So why wouldn’t their choices be good choices for their precious new grandbabies?

 And this is where things can get sticky.